isce-framework/isce2/contrib/stack/topsStack/README.md

 -----------------------------------
 ### Ionospheric Phase Estimation

 Ionospheric phase estimation can be performed for each of the workflow introduced above.
 Generally, we should do ionospheric phase estimation for data acquired at low latitudes on ascending tracks.
-Details about Sentinel-1 ionosphere correction can be found in
+However, ionospheric phase estimation only works well in areas with high coherence since it requires phase unwrapping.
+Details about Sentinel-1 ionospheric correction can be found in

 + C. Liang, P. Agram, M. Simons, and E. J. Fielding, “Ionospheric correction of InSAR time series analysis of C-band Sentinel-1 TOPS data,” IEEE Transactions on Geoscience and Remote Sensing, vol. 57, no. 9, pp. 6755-6773, Sep.
 2019.